Syrius-79/bare-metal-mind/index.md

 ## LANGUAGE AS CONTROL

-All tests were conducted bilingually.
+All experiments were conducted bilingually.

 German and English.

 Language is not decoration.
 It is a control variable.

 Different languages alter:

 - token distribution
 - instruction compliance
 - verbosity
 - moral alignment smoothing
 - drift behavior

 Prompts can be translated.